xiaoye97/VRoidXYTool/README_English.md

 Extension Plugin for VRoid Studio

+## Why is the plug-in unavailable after VRoid Studio 1.26.1?

+Starting from 1.26.1, vroid studio changed mono to il2cpp, which resulted in all plugins becoming invalid and difficult to fix.
+I will try to remake the plugin under il2cpp, but it is also possible to permanently stop updating.
+If you want to continue using plugins, you can download version 1.26.0 of vroid studio from the official website.

 ## Why is the plug-in unavailable after VRoid Studio 1.18?
 You can edit VRoid Studio\BepInEx\config\BepInEx.cfg, change `HideManagerGameObject = false` to `HideManagerGameObject = true`, then VRoidXYTool can work on the new version VRoid Studio.